 Adaptive authentication enhances the security of the most commonly-circumvented 2FA methods, including one-time passcodes, push-to-accept, and knowledge-based authentication.
 It also identifies other potential risks such as phone number porting fraud.

 Risk-based or adaptive authentication is a key approach for separating legitimate users from attackers.
-Evaluating the device, location, IP address, behavior, and account type against policy, provides better visibility into those who are trying to gain access.
+Evaluating the device, location, IP address, and behavior against policy, provides better visibility into those who are trying to gain access.
 If little to no risk is found, users are not required to take an additional multi-factor step.
 SecureAuth IdP performs more risk checks than any other vendor, ensuring a positive user experience with world-class identity security.